Dickinson's Birds

 “How do you know but ev’ry Bird that cuts the airy way, /Is an immense world of delight, clos’d by your senses five?” —William Blake

-The Bird Archive offers data for three centuries: C19 data on the birds’ occurrence, arrival, and departure dates is drawn principally from H. L. Clark’s The Birds of Amherst &Vicinity, including nearly the whole of Hampshire County (1887).
-[9] In cases where data is not available in Clark, two additional sources—Ebenezer Emmons’s Birds of Massachusetts (1833) and J. A. Allen’s “Catalogue of the Birds Found at Springfield, Mass., with Notes on their Migrations, Habits, & c., together with a list of those birds found in the State not yet observed at Springfield” (1864)—have helped to partly fill in the record.
-[10] Together these lists mark the boundaries of the 19th-century’s formal knowledge of Western Massachusetts’s birds.
-Now cultural artifacts as much scientific records, they also bear witness to the habits of mind of the observers who made them in an era when Nature was still the Book of Nature.
+Together these lists suggest the boundaries of the 19th-century’s formal knowledge of Amherst’s and Western Massachusetts’s birds.
+Now cultural artifacts as much scientific records, these early Field Guides also bear witness to the habits of mind of the observers who made them in an era when Nature was still the Book of Nature.
 Emmons’s, Allen’s, and Clark’s often telegraphic notes marking, among other things, the first sightings of a bird in spring—“Bobolink.
 4 April.
-Miss Morse” (Clark)—and the last glimpses of it in autumn leaving for its wintering range—“Passes south in November” (Clark)—are tiny archives of feeling, evidence of their entanglement in the meshwork.
+Miss Morse” (Clark 1887)—and the last glimpses of it in autumn leaving for its wintering range—“Passes south in November” (Clark 1887)—offer tiny archives of feeling.

 Searching the Bird Archive